 Protocol Request Tab:

 To submit a protocol request, click on Protocol Request button on the menu bar.
-It’ll show you the request form as above.
+It will show you the request form as above.

 Step 1: type in sponsor name that you want to submit the request for.

 Step 2: click Search button.
-It’ll show you the list of contacts for this sponsor.
+It will show you the list of sponsors that match your search.
 NOTE: new sponsor has to be registered in LIMS first and has to have at least ONE contact to be able to submit the request.

+Step 3: Select the Sponsor name from the pop up menu.

-Step 3: select a contact name and click submit button in the form below:
+Step 4: Click on the contact name button to choose from a list of contacts for that sponsor.
+This will fill in the email as well.

 Step 4: fill in the rest of the form.